mtrajano/laravel-swagger/README.md

 # Laravel Swagger

+**Please note this package is deprecated and is no longer being maintained.
+For the time being I will accept bug fix prs but will try to avoid adding any large features to it.
+If you are interested in taking over the project please shoot me an email and we can work it out.**

 Laravel Swagger scans your Laravel project's endpoints and auto generates a Swagger 2.0 documentation for you.

 [![Build Status](https://travis-ci.org/mtrajano/laravel-swagger.svg?branch=master)](https://travis-ci.org/mtrajano/laravel-swagger)